-The Zen Garland Order has as a Core Practice, Engaged Compassion, expressing our spiritual and organizational commitment to the socially engaged Buddhist movement initiated by Thich Nhat Hanh in 1964.
+The Zen Garland Order has as a Core Practice, Engaged Compassion, expressing our spiritual and organizational commitment to the socially engaged Buddhist movement brought alive in our lineage by Zen Master Bernie Glassman and carried on by Roshi Genki.
 Engaged Compassion refers to seeking practical ways to apply and implement the insights from various forms of Zen practice, realization and teachings to situations of social, political, environmental and economic suffering and injustice.
 Engaged Compassion seeks to apply Buddhist teachings in a more activist and social manner than has been traditional.
 Engaged Compassion even aims to reduce social suffering and oppression through political and social reform.

 Engaged Compassion expresses The Zen Garland Order’s ethical framework embodied in The Zen Garland Vows, an impetus of care and love toward all creation.
 We describe this impetus as “Reclaiming the World.”
 It requires that we manifest a Presence that actively engages suffering in the grainy particulars of interactive, co-creative existence we call the “Ever-Intimate (Shinzo)”